View our calendar of upcoming events to get active, get involved in the community and get to know HAP.

 Learn more about appointing a representative.

 Send us an email or give us a call right away.
 Contact us.
-We may be able to resolve your complaint or approve a request over the phone.
+We may be able to resolve your complaint over the phone.

 You must have Adobe Reader to download PDF files.
 Download for free.